alecgargett/onscript.js/README.md

 There are three primary design goals:

-* Functionality: to eventually include all of the functionality of htmx, hyperscript, datastar, unpoly, Alpine AJAX, Hotwire, Liveview, Livewire, Hydro etc.
+* Functionality: to eventually include all of the functionality of htmx, hyperscript, datastar, unpoly, Alpine AJAX, Hotwire, Liveview, Livewire, Hydro, JQuery etc.
-* Syntax: to use a combination of vanillaJS event handler function calls with syntax inspired by hyperscript/Hypertalk/Lua.
+* Syntax: to use a combination of vanillaJS event handler function calls with syntax inspired by hyperscript/Hypertalk/Lua/JQuery.
 * Spec: to remain in spec and use "on*" inline event listeners where feasible.

 which aim to serve three primary user exeprience goals: